Azeri Turk (magazine): Form of the magazine

-In the period from February 1, 1928 to March 1, 1931, the first 20 issues were in Arabic letters, and a total of 32 issues were published in the Azeri Turk journal, which was gradually switched to Latin letters.
-After the decision of the Soviet government to definitively switch to Latin letters in Azerbaijan in 1929, the management of the journal began to use the new letters in the new issues starting from the 10th issue in order to gradually introduce the new letters to the readers.
-In addition to these, the date, number, price and page numbers of the journal were given with new numbers.
-In the last pages of the 11th and 14th issues of the journal, the international numbers adopted by the Grand National Assembly of Turkey and the tables showing which signs these numbers correspond to in the Arabic alphabet were published, and an effort was made to teach the readers new letters.
+In the period from February 1, 1928, to March 1, 1931, the first 20 issues were in Arabic letters, and a total of 32 issues were published in the Azeri Turk magazine, which was gradually switched to Latin letters.
+After the decision of the Soviet government to definitively switch to Latin letters in Azerbaijan in 1929, the management of the magazine began to use the new letters in the new issues starting from the 10th issue in order to gradually introduce the new letters to the readers.
+In addition to these, the date, number, price and page numbers of the magazine were given with new numbers.
+In the last pages of the 11th and 14th issues of the magazine, the international numbers adopted by the Grand National Assembly of Turkey and the tables showing which signs these numbers correspond to in the Arabic alphabet were published, and an effort was made to teach the readers new letters.
 In the 15th issue, the Latin alphabet adopted by the Grand National Assembly of Turkey and another table showing the corresponding sounds of these letters in the Arabic alphabet were published, so the readers got acquainted with the new alphabet.
-The journal tried to use simple Turkish to make it easier for readers from all walks of life.
-The editor-in-chief of the journal, headed by Rasulzade, adopted the idea of Ismayil Gaspirali "unity in language, thought, work" and applied the element of this idea "unity in language" in their journals.
+The magazine tried to use simple Turkish to make it easier for readers from all walks of life.
+The editor-in-chief of the magazine, headed by Rasulzade, adopted the idea of Ismayil Gaspirali "unity in language, thought, work" and applied the element of this idea "unity in language" in their magazines.
 According to Rasulzade, as a requirement of the policy of Russification, which began during the Tsarist Russia and reached its peak during the Soviet Russia, the dialect used by each Turkic tribe should be shown as a different language and converted into another language called by the name of the tribe it belongs to, and the ties between these tribes should be cut off. was aimed at.
 To put an end to this situation, instead of different local dialects, a common dialect should be chosen and there should be a common written language.
 The most suitable dialect was Turkish (Ottoman) Turkish.
 Rasulzade defended the idea of simplifying Turkish Turkish by removing many foreign words from Ottoman Turkish and replacing them with purely Turkish words so that every class of people could easily understand the article they were reading.
 This idea was tried to be implemented in "Azeri Turk".
 Although attempts were made to simplify the heavy, stilted language of Ottoman Turkish as much as possible, it was not possible to achieve complete simplification.
-In addition, the entire editorial staff of the journal consisted of Azerbaijani Turks.
+In addition, the entire editorial staff of the magazine consisted of Azerbaijani Turks.
 Some of them knew Ottoman Turkish well, while others did not.
-Therefore, Azerbaijani words were often used in the articles and writings, which made the language of the journal dirty.
-In short, although the language of the journal was chosen in Ottoman, they still tried to use simple language, but Rasulzade and Mirza Bala's departure from the journal due to disagreements between them and Mammad Sadig caused negative changes not only in the content, but also in the form of the journal.
-In 1928, when it started its publishing life, the journal, which was published regularly every two weeks, after taking over the management of Mammad Sadig in December 1928, it published 20 issues in 1928, and only nine issues in 1929.
+Therefore, Azerbaijani words were often used in the articles and writings, which made the language of the magazine dirty.
+In short, although the language of the magazine was chosen in Ottoman, they still tried to use simple language, but Rasulzade and Mirza Bala's departure from the magazine due to disagreements between them and Mammad Sadig caused negative changes not only in the content, but also in the form of the magazine.
+In 1928, when it started its publishing life, the magazine, which was published regularly every two weeks, after taking over the management of Mammad Sadig in December 1928, it published 20 issues in 1928, and only nine issues in 1929.
 In 1930, this number decreased to two, and in 1931, the last year of publication, only one number was printed.
-Thus, the journal that published 20 issues in 1 year under the leadership of Rasulzade, managed to publish only 12 issues in 3 years under the leadership of Mammad Sadig.
-The journal under the leadership of Rasulzade and Mirza Bala published 16 pages, and 8 pages were published under the leadership of Akhundzade.
-From the 21st issue, the font size in the journal, which was published in Latin letters, was changed and replaced with larger points.
+Thus, the magazine that published 20 issues in 1 year under the leadership of Rasulzade, managed to publish only 12 issues in 3 years under the leadership of Mammad Sadig.
+The magazine under the leadership of Rasulzade and Mirza Bala published 16 pages, and 8 pages were published under the leadership of Akhundzade.
+From the 21st issue, the font size in the magazine, which was published in Latin letters, was changed and replaced with larger points.
 This led to the publication of fewer articles and articles due to the reduction in the number of pages.